evanberkowitz/supervillain/supervillain/action.rst

 (where $[dn_p \equiv 0 \text{ mod } W]$ is the `Iverson bracket`_).
 This constraint might be implemented with careful Monte Carlo updates.
+And we can sample configurations with $W=\infty$ if we can find an ergodic set of updates which never change $dn$ anywhere, assuming we start from a :ref:`vortex-free configuration <vortex-free model>`.

 Remarkably, we will see that the worldline formulation is naturally sign-problem free.